digris/doc-openbroadcast-platform/source/application/library/index.rst

 Label code (LC code)
 ^^^^^^^^^^^^^^^^^^^^^

-The label code associated to the label.
+The label code associated with the label.
 Please refer to the descriptions below.

 The Label Code (LC) was introduced in 1977 by the IFPI (International Federation of Phonogram and Videogram Industries) in order to unmistakably identify the different record labels (see Introduction, Record labels) for rights purposes.